 First, take a look at investors who have the easiest reporting route.

-If your dividend and interest income is less than $1,500 in each category, you don't have to file Schedule B with your Form 1040 or Form 1040A.
-You simply list your interest and dividend income directly on your 1040 or 1040A.
+If your dividend and interest income is less than $1,500 in each category, you don’t have to file Schedule B with your Form 1040 or Form 1040A.
+You simply list your interest and dividend income directly on line 8a of your 1040 or 1040A.

 And don’t forget to report tax-exempt interest.
 It won’t be counted in your eventual tax calculations, but the IRS wants to know about it anyway, on line 8b of the 1040 and 1040A.

 The $1,500 threshold also applies to interest income earned by Form 1040EZ filers.
 Previously, when the interest earnings limit was substantially smaller, taxpayers who otherwise qualified to use the simple EZ return were forced to file one of the more complex individual returns.

 But now, as long as an individual meets the 1040EZ’s other requirements (e.g., taxable income, filing status), that taxpayer can earn up to $1,500 in interest and still use this one-page return.

 The EZ remains off limits, however, for individuals who earn dividend income.
 They’ll have to move up to the 1040A.